puyangZhao/puyangZhao.github.io/_pages/about.md

 ## 📬 Contact

 Feel free to reach out if you're interested in collaborating or have any questions about my research:

-Department of Biostatistics and Data Science
-The University of Texas Health Science Center at Houston
-Houston, TX, 77030
 Email: Puyang.Zhao@uth.tmc.edu

 <div id="globe-container" style="width: 270px; height: 270px; overflow: hidden; position: relative;">